lerna-lite/lerna-lite/packages/version/README.md

 ### `--skip-bump-only-releases`

-When this option is enabled and a package version is only being bumped without any conventional commits detected, the GitHub/GitLab release will be skipped.
+When this option is enabled and a package version is only being bumped without any conventional commits detected, the GitHub/GitLab release will be skipped but only when using the independent mode.
 This will avoid creating releases with only "Version bump only for package x" in the release notes, however please note that each changelog are still going to be updated with the "version bump only" text.

 ```sh
 lerna version --create-release github --skip-bump-only-releases